blotto/thermometer/README.md

 ### Overriding options via method calls

+You can pass options on all available methods.

 ```ruby
 > User.first.newest_messages.has_temperature :sample => 5
   User Load (0.3ms)  SELECT "users".* FROM "users" ORDER BY "users"."id" ASC LIMIT 1